 Tips for Sticking to Your New Year’s Resolution

-As we head into the new year, we are always faced with the question of, “What is your New Year’s Resolution going to be this year?”
+As we head into the new year, we are usually faced with the question, “What is your New Year’s Resolution going to be this year?”
 We roll into every January with lofty expectations and goals that are likely unattainable, causing us to quit on our resolutions by February.

-With a new decade in 2020, here are a few tips to get the most out of your New Year’s resolutions and to see better results.
+With 2023 upon us, here are a few tips to get the most out of your New Year’s resolutions and to see better results.

 - Don’t Be Too Hard On Yourself – We’re all going to experience setbacks when we try to change daily habits, so don’t spend too much dwelling on the negatives.
 Beating yourself up will not help you move on and succeed.
 Move on to the next day and get back to your routine.